 Adventure of the Week - Windermere on Two WheelsWith the Tour de Yorkshire 2017 starting on the 28th of April, this week we celebrate English cycling by taking a look at a tour that explores one of the most picturesque areas in the Lake District National Park in Cumbria - Lake Windermere.

-The Windermere on Two Wheels trip includes 4 loop cycle routes with a minimum daily distance of 17 miles and a maximum daily distance 31 miles.
+The Cycling[caption id="attachment_23330" align="aligncenter" width="900"] Cycling in the Lake District[/caption] The Windermere on Two Wheels trip includes 4 loop cycle routes with a minimum daily distance of 17 miles and a maximum daily distance 31 miles.
 These loop rides take in some of the iconic Lake District landscapes and famous sights including; Barkbooth Lot Nature Reserve, William Wordsworth's house 'Rydal Mount', Grasmere at the heart of the national park, the charming village of Hawkshead, Beatrix Potter's former home 'Hill Top', Newby Bridge, Cartmel and Holker Hall and Haverthwaite from where you can enjoy a ride on steam train on the heritage Lakeside and Haverthwaite Railway. [caption id="attachment_23332" align="aligncenter" width="900"] Cycle on quiet country lanes and well maintained cycle paths.[/caption]

 The Accommodation[caption id="attachment_23333" align="aligncenter" width="900"] The Hawksmoor Guest House[/caption] Windermere on Two Wheels is a single centre holiday which means you will spend 5 nights in the same accommodation, from where you will set out to explore the surrounding area by bike, ferry and steam train.
 Located in Windermere on the east coast of Lake Windermere the Hawksmoor Guest House is superb B&B that is set in beautiful grounds, has beautiful conservatory and patio areas from where you can watch the world go by and, perhaps the biggest selling point, are the award winning full English breakfasts that are served up every morning - the perfect fuel for a day of cycling.

 For more information on the Windermere on Two Wheels cycling tour or Macs Adventure's range of cycling holidays in England contact a member of our team on [email protected] or call +44 (0)141 530 9420 | +1-844-296-1856 (USA & CANADA).